Stephen-Cole267/Data_Science_Project_HR_Analytics/README.md

 Questions more specifically for Data Science:
 - Are there any features that I could create to improve the model?
-- What machine learning models are applicable to the project' target?
+- What machine learning models are applicable to the project's target?
+- Is the target feature for my model correct?

+## Results
+### Data Analytics